How I organise my files as a freelancer and clear out space on my MacBook to keep it running fast

 I have a lot of files on my MacBook and I try make a real effort to keep it clean, organised and free of junk.
 Especially since this mishap at the beginning of this year where I almost lost everything!

-This post contains affiliate links, which will be clearly marked.
+This page contains affiliate links.
 If you click on these links and choose to purchase something, I may receive a commission at no extra cost to you.
 I only recommend products and services that I trust to be useful and of high quality, whether an affiliate relationship is in place or not.

 Using Google Drive to organise files